smukov/smukov.github.io/_posts/2016-5-15-Apex-Array-Filter-LINQ.md

 ## Sample usage

-Below you can see some of the ways you could use this `ArrayFilter` class.
+Below you can see some of the ways you could use this `ArrayFilter` class to filter a list of objects.

 Example #1:
 {% highlight java %}